linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 What is the (guaranteed) income level such that Adam is indifferent between getting it for sure and having a risky income?

-Because Adam is riskaverse, he is willing to give up as much as  $4,000 in expected income (the distance from point C to point E) to have a certain income of$ 64,000.
+Because Adam is riskaverse, he is willing to give up as much as  \$4,000 in expected income (the distance from point C to point E) to have a certain income of\$ 64,000.

 A certain income of \\(64,000 also gives Adam a utility of 8 (point E).